A PhD program typically takes four to seven years, but a variety of factors can impact that timeline.

 Note that while this timeline gives a general timeline of how long it will take to complete a PhD program, it's very common for candidates to take more than one year to research and compose their dissertation.

 Some PhD programs take longer to complete than others.
 For example, earning a doctorate in a science and engineering field typically takes less time than earning a doctorate in the arts or humanities, according to data from the National Center for Science and Engineering Statistics (NCSES) [1].
-The list below shows the median length of time it took doctorate students to earn their degree in 2020:
+The list below shows the median length of time it took doctorate students to earn their degree in 2023 once they began their doctoral program:

 There are a few reasons why it takes more time to complete a PhD compared to other advanced degrees.